 In this, humor links us to some of our earliest adaptive skills, drawing from our capacity for fantasy and play.
-Before our later adaptive skills take shape and allow us to formulate real solutions for real problems, our imagination protects us from the dangers and challenges of a difficult world.
+Before our later adaptive skills take shape and allow us to formulate real solutions for real problems, our imagination protects us from the perceived or imagined dangers and challenges of a difficult world.

 Children use their imagination to help manage the pace of facing challenges - and to contain their own emotional and psychological reactions to challenges - by sliding back and forth between reality and fantasy.
 If something is too hard to face, we "play" with it in our thoughts - and our imagination turns it into something less difficult and less threatening.
 We hold the full reality of it to one side until we are ready to face it.

 The comfort accorded by the retreat to fantasy allows children to gradually approach and take on the reality in small, manageable pieces.
 Humor utilizes a similar psychological strategy, reshaping something real into something that is less threatening and more palatable.

 This ties in to another concept of importance to therapy.
 Ronald Heifetz, a psychiatrist and specialist in change leadership, talks about the importance of managing the "holding environment" when people are going through periods of change.
 (Heifetz, 1994)